 There are some interesting cultural monuments churches and castles such as Ertatsminda, Metekhi and Chachubeti churches but I find Saorbisa the most impressive.
 Standing on the hill overlooking Tedzami valley Saorbisa ruins offers magnificent views and exciting sceneries.
 To get there (coordinates: 41.844653° 44.221004°) you either need to find a path uphill across the river (1-hour ascent) or you need to take a jeep ride from Khovle village which is not in Tedzami gorge.
 In snow or in fall/spring colors your effort will be rewarded with magnificent panoramic views.

-Drisi Fortress is also quite impressive preserved historical monument which can be reached from Chkopiani village of Tedzami valley.
+Drisi Fortress is also quite impressive preserved historical monument of the feudal era of Georgia which can be reached from Chkopiani village of Tedzami valley.
+There you can see ruins of wall, church, tower and palace.
+Drisi fortress overlooks the river Tezami and its surroundings.

 Ikvi church can be reached also from Rkoni village but it is different direction – additional short walk in the forest.
-11th century church has remaining frescoes, ornaments and ancient Georgian Asomtavruli script.
+11th century church is distinguished by its frescoes.
+The facades of the church are richly decorated with beautiful carvings.
+St. George Monastery – Ikvi has been granted the status of a national cultural monument.

 How to get to Rkoni